matloff/fasteR/README.md

 what we want, showing for instance that the word "analysis" occurs 2 times in the original text.

 Now, how did this call to **tapply()** work here?
-Actually, this really the same pattern we saw with **tapply()** before, with the **length** function as our third argument.
+Actually, this is really the same pattern we saw with **tapply()** before, with the **length** function as our third argument.
 It may look a little odd that the first two arguments are identical, but it makes sense:

-1. We split up the **allWords** vector into piles, according to the second argument, which happens to be the same vector.
+1. The first argument says we want to split up the **allWords** vector into piles.

+2. The second argument says we want the definition of the piles to also be based on **allWords**.
+In other words, we want a separate pile for each distinct word.

 2. We apply the **length** function to each pile, giving us the count in each pile, exactly what we needed.